-- Given that it is responsible for 58% of emissions, it is important to include specific mitigation actions for the sector AFOLU. - Include emission reduction estimates for all transportation actions. - Describe the criteria used for action selection (cost-benefit, cost-effectiveness, multicriteria analysis, etc.). - Selected actions should be prioritized, actions do not necessarily have to be ranked but it should be clear which actions provide the biggest benefit.
+- Given that it is responsible for 58% of emissions, it is important to include specific mitigation actions for the sector AFOLU. - Include emission reduction estimates for all transportation actions. - Describe the criteria used for action selection (cost-benefit, cost-effectiveness, multicriteria analysis, etc ). - Whenever possible, actions should be prioritized based on the benefits obtained per unit cost.
 This is especially true for adaptation actions that do not have a clear mechanism for comparing the expected impact. - Include an estimated budget for all actions.